 Youth Volunteer and Leadership Opportunity – Counsellor in Training

 Once selected as a Counsellor in Training, you will receive experiential learning sessions in Calgary and an overnight in the spring at Camp, a full week of focused experiential learning at Camp and a full apprenticeship week working with participants in a summer camp setting.
 Upon completion of the program, CIT volunteers will receive a certificate of recognition as well as a reference letter stating their volunteer hours and duties performed.

 CITs have the opportunity to volunteer for additional weeks at Camp Adventure or at our Club Day Camps once they have completed the CIT program.
 Students also have an opportunity to earn High School Credits for participating in the CIT training and volunteer program.
-In order to receive these credits, all the proper paperwork must be filled out and attendance will be mandatory at a learning session with a CBE representative.
+In order to receive these credits, all the proper paperwork must be filled out and attendance will be mandatory at a learning session with a CBE representative on June 7, 2018, from 6-9pm.